GoogleCloudPlatform/compute-image-packages/README.md

   update it.
 * `python-google-compute-engine` additionally needs the version specified in `setup.py`.
 This is used for entry points through the Python egg and PyPI.
-* `google-compute-engine-oslogin` needs the version also updated in the `Makefile`.

 #### Package Distribution

 The deb and rpm packages are published to Google Cloud repositories.
-Debian, CentOS, and RHEL use these repositories to install and update the `google-compute-engine`, `google-compute-engine-oslogin` and `python-google-compute-engine` (and `python3-google-compute-engine` for Python
+Debian, CentOS, and RHEL use these repositories to install and update the `google-compute-engine`, and `python-google-compute-engine` (and `python3-google-compute-engine` for Python 3) packages.
-3) packages.
 If you are creating a custom image, you can also use these repositories in your image.

 **For Debian, run the following commands as root:**